June 5 – July 28, 2023

 The Summer Institute in Survey Research Techniques is a teaching program of the Survey Research Center at the Institute for Social Research.
 It is located on the central campus of the University of Michigan at 426 Thompson Street in Ann Arbor.
 The summer courses are select offerings from the Michigan Program in Survey and Data Science, and can be used to pursue a doctorate, master of science and a certificate in survey methodology.

-All 2022 courses will be offered in an alternative remote format.
+All 2023 courses will be offered in an alternative remote format with the exception of the Sampling Program for Survey Statisticians.
 Payment of Summer Scholar and workshop fees must be made in full before you will be officially registered for class.
-Applicants who make their payment at the time of registration will receive a 10% discount.
-Fees are based on total “course hours” (assigned to each course as shown in the section on description of courses and on the 2022 course schedule) although no formal academic credit is actually earned.
+Fees are based on total “course hours” (assigned to each course as shown in the section on description of courses and on the 2023 course schedule) although no formal academic credit is actually earned.

 Our courses this summer will be offered primarily by two-way, live video through a platform that supports lectures and group work.
 In some cases, courses are offered in a flipped format in which lectures are video recorded for students to watch on-demand and then meet with their instructor by two-way live video to discuss the lectures, readings, and problem sets.
 All classes are scheduled in Eastern Standard Time Zone.